NamJaeHyeon/JSPromiseAwaitAsync/README.md

 1. base on...
 2. setTimeout, setInterval : Examples of asynchronous
-3. await new Promise()
+3. new Promise(), await, async
-4. async, await chains
-5. What is Promise?
+4. What is Promise?
-6. What is Async and Await?
+5. What is Async and Await?

 ## base on...
 1. Understanding Functions